hanan-Kt/Projects/ATM Simulation in Java/README.md

 Creating a java program along with GUI to show how encapsulation and ATM systems work.
+Comments are AI generated.
 GUI in Progress!